tajammalw/sdai-ic-d3-semantic-html-elements-1/README.md

 ## ToDo list ✅
 **Attention**: When you complete a task, put an `x` in the middle of the brackets to mark it off your ToDo list.

-1. [ ] Choose which generative AI you would like to use.
+1. [x] Choose which generative AI you would like to use.
-2. [ ] Write a prompt using your prompt engineering skills that will ask the AI to refactor the HTML into semantic HTML for you.
+2. [x] Write a prompt using your prompt engineering skills that will ask the AI to refactor the HTML into semantic HTML for you.
-3. [ ] Copy the HTML document and paste it in the generative AI after your prompt.
+3. [x] Copy the HTML document and paste it in the generative AI after your prompt.
-4. [ ] Watch the AI work.
+4. [x] Watch the AI work.
-5. [ ] Note the changes that AI made to your document.
+5. [x] Note the changes that AI made to your document.
-   1. [ ] What is different?
+   1. What is different?
-   2. [ ] What stayed the same?
+   2. What stayed the same?
-   3. [ ] Did the AI give any explanations
+   3. Did the AI give any explanations
-6. [ ] Copy and paste the refactored code to your codespace and save it.
+6. [x] Copy and paste the refactored code to your codespace and save it.
 You will use it in the next activity.

 ---

 🎊 **Fantastic work!
 You just used AI to refactor HTML to Semantic HTML! 💃🏻🕺🏾** 🎊

----

-### Solution codebase 👀
-🛑 **Only use this as a reference** 🛑

-💾 **Not something to copy and paste** 💾

-**Note:**  This lab references a solution file located [here](https://github.com/HackerUSA-CE/sdai-ic-d1-html-elements-3/blob/yourself-solution/index.html) (link not shown).